 Dr. Monte Hasz began as an adjunct faculty member at Denver Seminary in 1994.
-In April of 2006, he was appointed interim chair of the counseling division and in 2010 was granted faculty status and appointed assistant professor of counseling.
+In April of 2006, he was appointed interim chair of the counseling division, in 2010 was granted faculty status and appointed assistant professor of counseling, and in 2015 he was promoted to associate professor of counseling.
 He is a member of the American Association of Christian Counselors (AACC) and the Colorado Psychological Association (CPA).

 Dr. Hasz received the PsyD from Rosemead School of Psychology at Biola University, an MA in clinical psychology, also from Rosemead, an MDiv from Denver Seminary, and a BA from Biola University.